Italian Hot Chocolate

 These six steps are all it takes to make this decadent chocolate dessert drink

-2. Heat the milk.
-Add the rest of the milk to a medium saucepan.
+2. Make the cocoa.
+Add the milk to a medium saucepan.
 Whisk in the cocoa powder, sugar, and salt.
-Whisk well, and heat over medium-low heat until warm but not boiling.
+Keep whisking the cocoa mixture and heat over medium-low heat until warm.
+Add the cornstarch slurry and let it thicken.
+Lower the heat and stir in the chopped chocolate until it's smooth.

-5. Simmer and thicken.
-Simmer gently, still stirring constantly, for 2 to 3 minutes.
+3. Simmer and thicken.
+Simmer gently and stir constantly.
 Once the mixture is pudding-like, it’s ready.
 If it gets too thick, stir in a dash of milk.

-6. Garnish and serve.
-Pour the hot chocolate into mugs or small cups.
-Garnish if desired, and enjoy!
+4. Garnish and serve.
+Pour the creamy hot chocolate into mugs or small cups.
+Garnish with real chocolate shavings and whipped cream.
+Enjoy!

-An overhead view of two cups of Italian hot chocolate and served with bread.
+An overhead view of two cups of Italian hot chocolate with biscotti on the side

 Want a few tips before you get started?
 I’ve got you!